 Learn more about Lexmark and the environment.

 CtL would like to welcome OKI Data Australia as a fully supporting partner of the Close the Loop Cartridge Collection program.
-OKI Marketing Manager Antonio Leone, said that “CtL were the ideal partner because of their proven track record, comprehensive services, and unquestionable expertise in the field of resource recovery and re-use.”
+OKI Product Marketing Manager Jeremy de Silva, said that "CtL were the ideal partner because of their proven track record, comprehensive services, and unquestionable expertise in the field of resource recovery and re-use."